 From dishwasher to restaurateur, Jorge Cueva’s success is no accident.
-With dozens restaurants, a catering company and a handful of food trucks on his resume that totals over 28 years in the industry, you’d think he’d be slowing down soon, but he’s just getting started.
+With dozens of restaurants, a catering company, and a handful of food trucks on his resume that totals over 28 years in the industry, you’d think he’d be slowing down soon, but he’s just getting started.

 But still, he’s not done yet.
-This year, Cueva opened his newest extension in Los Angeles, which is already a hit in Downey’s food scene.
+Jorge Cueva also known as MR.TEMPO, opened his newest extension in Valle de Guadalupe, Ensenada, the wine country of Mexico.
+Rated as one of the best places to visit worldwide.
 “The concepts are really unique,” Cueva says about his franchise.
-“From the food and drinks to the service and ambience—they all make a great compliment to each other.”
+“From the food and drinks to the service and ambiance—they all make a great compliment to each other.”
 Because of his successes, he will be spreading the love nationally and internationally.
-New restaurants are expected to open in New York, Hawaii, Las Vegas, Miami, and in Universal Studios Hollywood.
-Plus, the mastermind plans to expand across the border to open a location in the booming Valle de Guadalupe, Ensenada, Mexico and Tokyo, Japan.
+More restaurants are expected to open nationally and internationally such as Guadalajara, La Paz, Tijuana, Hawaii, New York, Las Vegas, Miami, and in Universal Studios Hollywood.

 He tastefully combines seven foodie categories into one menu making it so whatever you’re craving is available.
 Asian fusion and French and Italian influences fill the menu with a Mexican sushi concept on the way.
 “I go against the rules,” Cueva states.
 His vision with his concept is to be the Hard Rock Cafes of Mexican food.
 “I’m just crazy.”
 He attributes his creativity to his “mucho loco” attitude.
 Through his travels around the world and attempting to try 10 new restaurants a week, he gets inspired by his taste buds.